IITDBGroup/CS116/_pages/materials.md

 ---
-title: Course Materials
+title: Notebooks
-permalink: materials.html
+permalink: notebooks.html
 ---

-# Notebooks

-## The Java language
+# The Java language

 These notebooks teach you basic Java.
 Use them for self study and to recap what you have learned in class.
 The notebooks will also be used and updated during class.